jpowerwa/animalia/README.md

  "fact": "the otter lives in rivers"
 }`

-IF a fact with the specified id is not present then the response will have a 404 status code and response body will be empty.
+If a fact with the specified id is not present then the response will have a 404 status code and response body will be empty.

 Individual facts can also be deleted.
 To delete a fact the client can issue an HTTP DELETE and specify the GUID of the fact to delete like this: